 Situation: Weeds, diseases, and insects continually challenge Montana producers who are often producing crops under less than ideal conditions.
-Difficult-to-control pests challenge producers and researchers to evaluate new IPM methodologies in order to maintain a competitive position in U.S. and world markets.
-The increase in public concern about food quality, cost, natural resource biodiversity, and sustainability of the quality of soil, air, and water is mandating less reliance on traditional pesticides and research into more environmentally friendly systems, including biological controls.
-Foreign trade partners want decreased pesticide residues in the wheat and barley commodities that are imported into their countries.
+Difficult-to-control pests require producers and researchers to evaluate new Integrated Pest Management (IPM) methodologies in order to maintain a competitive position in U.S. and world markets.
+The increase in public concern about food quality, cost, natural resource biodiversity, and sustainability of the quality of soil, air, and water is mandating less reliance on traditional pesticides and research into more environmentally friendly systems, including biological controls and organic production.
+Foreign trade partners want decreased pesticide residues in the wheat and barley commodities that they import.
+IPM projects at MSU tend to be long-term with little change from year to year.
+IPM programs in Montana seek to optimize grower profitability and natural resource sustainability through the development, selection, and implementation of economically sound and environmentally acceptable pest management strategies.

 Priorities: IPM programs in Montana seek to optimize grower profitability and natural resource sustainability through the development, selection, and implementation of economically sound and environmentally acceptable pest management strategies.
-MSU is continuing research into less chemically dependent systems and is addressing the economic feasibility and environmental impact of biological controls.
+MSU is continuing research into less chemically dependent systems and is addressing the economic feasibility and environmental impact of biological controls and of growing organic crops.
 The understanding of crop rotation systems, crop production methods, and water management issues is a priority in the production of abundant high quality crops.
 Unraveling complex ecological relationships is central to understanding pest management systems, implementing biological controls, and exploring a multitude of science-based options.

 Inputs: The source of funds contributing to the research conducted by MAES faculty include, but are not limited to: Montana crop and animal agricultural groups, Montana Ag Business Association, Montana Department of Agriculture, Montana Fertilizer Advisory Committee, Montana Grain Elevator Association, Montana Noxious Weed Trust Fund, Montana Wheat and Barley Committee, other states, private donations, private industry, Western Sustainable Agricultural Program, and USDA.
 Stakeholder input is collected in county and reservation sponsored input meetings, listening sessions during pesticide applicator education programs, and a Farm Bill Forum.
-The development of more environmentally friendly chemical and non-chemical alternatives requires ongoing interaction with chemical and biological pest control product manufacturers, state and federal agencies, and with researchers in other states.
-Research Activities: Montana's stakeholders need new and improved methods for controlling insects, weeds, and diseases.
-Comprehensive programs have been established at MSU to investigate low impact control options and promote sustainable practices that will help stakeholders be more productive.
-MSU's entomology collection is the largest holding of insects in the Northern Great Plains.
-Numerous visitors, faculty, and researchers make use of this resource for their research and increased understanding of native and exotic species of insects and other arthropods.
+The development of more environmentally friendly chemical and non chemical alternatives requires ongoing interaction with chemical and biological pest control product manufacturers, state and federal agencies, and with researchers in other states.